 Tap your card on the yellow card reader to open the ticket barriers at the start of your journey.
 Do the same when you arrive at your destination.
-Even if the barriers are open, still tap the reader otherwise you’ll be charged the full fare.
+Even if the barriers are open, tap the reader otherwise you are charged the full fare.

 The following working day, your journeys are added up and the money is deducted from your bank account or added to your credit card bill.

 Non-UK issued contactless card

 Visitors with non-UK issued cards should bear in mind that overseas transaction charges might apply when you use a contactless card.
 It’s probably best to check with your card provider first.

 If you have two or more contactless cards, make sure they’re not near each other when you tap your card on the reader.
 Decide which one you’re going to use and stick to it.

 If you use different cards you will not benefit from the daily or weekly cap and you could be charged the ‘full fare’ (expensive!).

 A record of usage is available, but you need register your contactless credit/debit card with TfL.

 If you don’t want to do this, get an Oyster card instead.
 Receipts are available when you buy and/or top-up a card at an underground station ticket machine.
 You don’t get one automatically, you have to select ‘Receipt’.
 Look out for the prompt – it’s easy to miss.